Wildlife Exclusion and Repairs

 - Trees and Shrubs Against the Property: Overgrown trees and shrubs against the structure allow rodents and wildlife to access the home from the ground.
 If the shrubs are overgrown, we can trim the shrubs and cut them back to the point of them not touching the structure.

-Roof Entry Points
+Roof Entry Points for Unwanted Wildlife

 - Broken or Missing Soffits: We will inspect all soffits to determine the amount of damage or how much, in feet, is missing due to animal destruction.

 - Soffit Returns: Soffit returns are areas where different roofs will meet, usually forming a sideways V or “>”.
 Soffit returns are very susceptible to rodent, raccoon, squirrel and opossum entry.
 Larger animals will usually bow or force the soffit up creating a large hole into the attic and will repeat this in several different areas of the structure.
 We will check for any damage or sagging soffits.
 Sagging soffits may be a sign that an animal is sleeping in that area, especially in the summer months.